University of Alaska Fairbanks

 Head “Far North” to your future

-Just 200 miles south of the Arctic Circle, the University of Alaska Fairbanks immerses students in the splendor of the Far North, in and out of the classroom.
-UAF is Alaska’s leading research and teaching university but still feels like a small college.
-The Fairbanks campus has about 6,000 students and an 11:1 student-faculty ratio.
-As a land-, sea-, and space-grant institution situated in America’s Arctic, UAF offers areas of research in cold-region engineering, arctic landscapes and wildlife, Earth sciences, climate change, and much more.
-The University is a research leader, dedicating over $100 million to research every year.
-UAF’s Geophysical Institute oversees the Poker Flat Research Range, the only university-owned rocket range in the world.
-Through its location and the pioneering spirit of its faculty, UAF gives students a backstage pass to America’s last great frontier and transforms an educational experience into an adventure.
+Just 200 miles south of the Arctic Circle, the University of Alaska Fairbanks immerses students in the splendor of the Far North both in and out of the classroom.
+UAF is Alaska’s leading research and teaching university—but with only about 6,000 students and an 11:1 student-faculty ratio, it still feels like a small college.
+UAF is a land-, sea-, and space-grant institution, specializing in practical science and engineering for extreme environments, arctic landscapes and wildlife, Earth sciences, climate change, and much more.
+As a research leader, UAF dedicates over $100 million a year to research endeavors.

 Learn by doing

-This is our commitment to our students.
 The best engineers and scientists are those who spend the most time in the lab, workshop, and field.
-We take a very hands-on approach and begin teaching our students the design process their first semester.
+We take a hands-on approach and begin teaching the design process in the first semester.
 This prepares students for the professional world and makes learning more fun and rewarding.
-Students utilize the skills and knowledge they’ve gained in practical ways through student research, field work, and national and international competitions.
-We host a diversity of experiential learning spaces designed to prepare our students to tackle engineering challenges in the real world.
+Students utilize the skills and knowledge they gain in practical ways through student research, fieldwork, and national and international competitions.

 The last frontier for research